grame-cncm/faustdoc/src/manual/syntax.md

 ```
 <!-- /faust-run -->

 `@` only allows for the implementation of integer delay.
-Thus, various fractional delay algorithms are implemented in [the Faust libraries](https://faustlibraries.grame.fr/).
+Thus, various fractional delay algorithms are implemented in the Faust [delays.lib](https://faustlibraries.grame.fr/libs/delays/) library.

 ### Environment Expressions